Special Education Teacher Preparation (SETP)

-The required courses for the Special Education Teacher Preparation Pre K – 8 program can be completed full-time in one year or on a part-time basis over two years.
-Courses are held in the late afternoon and evenings.
+The required courses for the SETP PreK-8 and 7-12 programs are only offered on a full-time basis.
+Summer courses are held in the morning and afternoon and fall/spring courses are held in the late afternoon and evenings.
 Program participants are required to complete field-based assignments with children with disabilities.
-The School of Education Office of Clinical Practice at University of Pittsburgh will arrange practicum placements for participants.
+The School of Education Office of Placement Services and Clinical Practices will arrange field placements for students.

-To be eligible for a special education teaching certificate, all students will also complete a 16-week full-time student teaching experience.
-This experience will be divided into two 8-week placements to ensure graduates have the skills to teach children with a variety of disabilities.
+To be eligible for a special education teaching certificate, all students will also complete a full-time student teaching experience.
+This experience will be divided into two placements to ensure graduates have the skills to teach children with a variety of disabilities.

-Upon completion of the certification program, students are eligible to apply for Pennsylvania Department of Education instructional certification as a Special Education Teacher Pre K- Grade 8.
+Upon completion of the certification program, students are eligible to apply for the Pennsylvania Department of Education, Special Education PreK-8 instructional certification or the Special Education 7-12 instructional certification.